Free & Cheap Summer Camps for NYC Kids

 There are also needs-based programs like the venerable Fresh Air Fund, which gives inner-city kids the chance to experience sleepaway camp at no cost, the Sports & Arts in Schools Foundation, which runs day camps at various public schools and community centers, and Wishbone, a nonprofit that helps promising low-income NYC high school students attend the summer or after-school program of their choice.

-The wonderful website InsideSchools recently published a list of 100 FREE or low-cost after-school and summer programs.
+The wonderful website InsideSchools has a list of 100 FREE or low-cost after-school and summer programs.
 We looked through it and most of the opportunities (though not all) are for middle and high school students.
 Also, many programs don't operate in the summer, are outside of NYC or aren't happening this year.
 Still, it's a good resource to have on your radar.
 Just be prepared to do additional research.

 Another good bet is to contact local Catholic schools, churches or community centers in your area.
 Many of them run inexpensive summer camps for kids, and not all require that your family be a member.

-Finally, if your kids have their hearts set on a particular camp, always inquire about financial aid.
+Finally, if your kids have their hearts set on a particular camp, inquire about financial aid.
 Many programs offer assistance to families who qualify.